COVID-19 (coronavirus) Update. Stay informed with the latest information.

 FY 2022 - FY 2031

 Votran is currently working to update the Transit Development Plan (TDP), Transportation Disadvantaged Service Plan (TDSP) and the Comprehensive Operational Analysis (COA).
-We would appreciate your input by completing the community outreach transit needs survey.
+We would appreciate your input by completing the Phase II online survey.
 Please click HERE to take the survey.
-The survey will be active through January 8, 2021.
 For more information on how you can get involved, please view the "How Can I Get Involved" section below.

-To view the latest minor update to the TDP, click here.
+To view the latest minor update to the TDP.

-To view the latest minor update to the TDSP, click here.
+View the latest minor update to the TDSP.

 The Transit Development Plan, or TDP, is a 10-year plan required by the Florida Department of Transportation (FDOT) to qualify for state Public Transit Block Grant Program funding, which helps to fund transit services in Volusia County.
 This plan calls for a description of each transit agency's vision for public transportation over a 10-year time frame and sets the transit vision for the area.
 The TDP includes an assessment of the current operating environment for the transit system, the existing service being provided, an evaluation of existing and current transit needs in the area, and a plan to prioritize and implement future projects and services based on available and projected funding.